Math, Science, and Social Studies Shows

-Dinosaurs and Dragonflies (Kindergarten-Third Grade)
+Dinosaurs and Dragonflies (Kindergarten-Fifth Grade)

 The students learn about three eras of life on Earth: paleozoic means “ancient life” and this age primarily consisted of marine life; mesozoic means “middle life” and this was the age of the reptile or the age of the dinosaur; cenozoic means “new life” and this is the age of the mammal.
 The students also engage in a puppet show about giant prehistoric dragonflies, learn about the megalodon, the largest shark in the history of the world, and define how to identify a mammal.